CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

     ![](./media/content-search-page.png)

-1. On the **Name and description** page, enter a name for the search, an optional description that helps identify the search.
+1. On the **Name and description** page, enter a name for the search and an optional description that helps identify the search.
 The name of the search must be unique in your organization.
 Select **Next**.

     ![](./media/content-search-name.png)